 Surrounded by snow-capped mountains, Santiago is a sophisticated, modern city with a population of more than six million residents.
 It is also the capital of Chile, the country with one of the strongest economies in South America.

 Because Chile offers its residents a community-centered public health care system, studying in Santiago offers you the opportunity to spend a summer gaining unique medically-related experience, as well as an appreciation for culturally-based health care practices and attitudes toward health.

 Designed for advanced Spanish students in health-related majors, this program offers you valuable insight into Santiago’s health care system.
 Develop experience through clinical observation and participation in public health care projects, while improving your communication skills through a Spanish course for health practitioners.
 All courses are conducted in Spanish.

 Our mission is simple: to provide you with the best study abroad program possible, which includes the highest quality academic and cultural experiences.

-We offer unique courses that explore Spanish Language, Chilean History, and Culture through an in-depth and hands-on approach.
-Our worldclass professors and course options enhance your academic experience and provide you with new perspectives each day in class.
+All courses are conducted in Spanish and designed for students with advanced language skills.
 You enroll in the two required courses, for a total of 7 credits.

 All students will enroll in Clinical Observation Internship Seminar and one Spanish language course.

 IES Abroad Santiago organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Chilean culture and society.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Santiago, it will feel like home.